Yawnder/Retkon.Fractions/README.md

 ### FractionUnitUtility
 #### Create
-Creates a fraction approximation of a float, and applies the unit in one step.
+Creates a fraction approximation of a decimal, and applies the unit in one step.
 ```cs
 var fraction = FractionUnitFactory.Create(0.1484354748, new Dictionary<string, short> { { "s", 1 } });
 Console.WriteLine(fraction);	// { 742177 / 5000000, Units: s }